Can You Play Nintendo Wii Games on the Nintendo Switch?

 Instead, Nintendo has two options for those looking to play older games on the Switch.
 The first is through the eShop itself, as some publishers—including Nintendo—have taken to releasing classic ports of games from consoles and arcade machines like the Neo Geo.
 There are a number of Neo Geo classics on the eShop right now, like Blazing Star and Fatal Fury, and the entire ArcadeArchives series has seen some solid games released to the Switch for under $10.
 The original Donkey Kong game for arcades was also recently put on the eShop, marking the first time the original arcade ROM was made available for official purchase through a console.
 There are also collections of re-releases, like the new Street Fighter 30th Anniversary Collection, which includes twelve Street Fighter titles from the original to all three Alpha games, to the underplayed and classic Street Fighter III: 3rd Strike.
 Likewise, Sega has promised to bring Genesis titles to the Switch at some point in the future.

-The second option for downloading classic games comes in the form of Nintendo’s upcoming online service, which promises to include a selection of twenty NES games, ten of which have been confirmed as titles like Ice Climbers, The Legend of Zelda, and Super Mario Bros.
+The second option for downloading classic games comes in the form of Nintendo’s online service, which includes e a selection of NES games like Ice Climbers, The Legend of Zelda, and Super Mario Bros.
 This opens the door for future titles from other consoles, including the SNES, the Nintendo 64, the GameCube, and yes, the Wii, in future updates to Nintendo’s online service.
-Currently priced at $19.99 per year (and cheaper per person on family plans), you should expect to see these prices change if the Switch does eventually gain access to games from the Wii or Gamecube, in addition to other consoles.
+Currently priced at $19.99 per year (and cheaper per person on family plans), you may expect to see these prices change if the Switch does eventually gain access to games from the Wii or Gamecube, in addition to other consoles.
 Nintendo has been slowly increasing their library of older titles each month, and evidence of a SNES Online service has been found within the system software.
 That said, whether Wii support eventually arrives is a whole other story.

 The Future Awaits